The 10 Cheapest Colleges in Missouri

 How Much Will You Pay for College?

 Net price provides an accurate picture of what a student can expect to pay for college—it’s a calculation that accounts for factors such as financial aid and scholarship dollars received.
-Almost every college provides a net price calculator and while you can use each school’s individual calculators, our free Financial Aid Calculator lets you estimate the cost of schools across Missouri and the country in just minutes.
+Most colleges provide a net price calculator, but our free Financial Aid Calculator lets you quickly estimate costs for schools across Missouri and nationwide.